Bug report #21451

 Quantile (Equal Count) on given dataset generates a lot of zero-classes

-Added by Richard Duivenvoorde about 5 years ago.
-Updated about 5 years ago.
+Added by Richard Duivenvoorde over 5 years ago.
+Updated over 5 years ago.

 Status:Feedback